Hegel, Hegel, Hegel… Dialectics, Logic, Nature, Spirit, and bagels—the works.

 First: Get an overview

 It’s always interesting to know why a philosopher thinks as they do, and Hegel is one philosopher in which the personal past and philosophical thought intertwine tightly.
-Knowing where Hegel was coming from, what he borrowed from who, and who he criticized isn’t unhelpful.
+Knowing where Hegel was coming from, what he borrowed from who, and who he criticized isn’t unhelpful, especially once one branches into secondary literature.
+That said, don’t worry too much about prior philosophers.
+Hegel’s system is logically self-enclosed, and if you do things right you don’t really need other philosophers to get most of it, they’re mostly brought up as foils for Hegel’s points.
 There are a lot of overviews out there, but my favorite up to now is Richard Kroner’s essay “Hegel’s Philosophical Development.“ It’s about 40 pages and it’s very easy to read—given that you understood a bit of the background of German Idealism and Kant in general.
 It is quite a fascinating rundown of how Hegel’s life, personality, and philosophy came together to produce his system.
 This essay is from the translated collection of Hegel’s Early Theological Writings (Works in Continental Philosophy).
 There are lots of other overviews, you may try any as you please.

 Second: Understand Dialectics